letianpao/MESMO/README.md

 The GP-stuff package is supplied in the .zip file.
 Or you could get the latest version of GP-stuff from: https://github.com/gpstuff-dev/gpstuff

-Part of the codes are taken from https://github.com/zi-w/Max-value-Entropy-Search, which implement the Max-value Entropy Search for Efficient Bayesian Optimization [2].
+Part of the codes are taken from https://github.com/zi-w/Max-value-Entropy-Search, which implements the Max-value Entropy Search for Efficient Bayesian Optimization [2].

 I am not responsible for the correctness of the code.
 But I am glad to fix the bugs if you report it.